A note on thermal effects in non-linear models for plasma-based acceleration: Theory for warm electron bubble

 with $\alpha$ the normalized peak density amplitude, and $\xi_0$ its longitudinal co-moving origin.
-The whole procedure can easily be adapted to LWFA cases~\cite{lu-2006} where a laser source replaces this electron beam and the perturbing mechanism is due to ponderomotive force, since all the information pertaining the nature of the plasma perturbation is encoded in one single term of the $r_b(\xi)$ equation, as it is pointed out at the end of~\cref{subsec:electromagnetic-fields}.
+The whole procedure can easily be adapted to LWFA cases~\cite{lu-2006} where a laser source replaces this electron beam and the perturbing mechanism is due to ponderomotive force, since all the information pertaining the nature of the plasma perturbation is encoded in one single term of the $r_b(\xi)$ equation, as it is pointed out at the end of~\cref{subsec:electromagnetic-fields}. \corr{Throughout this work, we will be expressing temperature using alternatively its dimensionless form (when convenient in formulas) and its physical form (mainly in figures, to give relevant points of comparison to the reader).}